An overview of our Safeguarding policy so you can follow it and keep girls safe

 As a volunteer or member of staff you must understand the procedures for recognising, responding to and referring any concerns, allegations or disclosures of harm or abuse.
 You can find information about this in our safeguarding procedures.

-You can contact the national Safeguarding team on:
+You can contact the HQ Safeguarding Team on:

 - Email: [email protected]

-In an emergency you can also contact the police, you must let the Safeguarding team know as soon as possible if you do this.
+In an emergency you should also contact the police or other emergency service, you must let the Safeguarding team know as soon as it is practical to do so.

-For volunteers or members of staff from British Guiding Overseas (BGO) you can also contact the BGO Chief Commissioner on (+33) 6224 53553
+For volunteers or members of staff from British Girlguiding Overseas (BGO) you can also contact the BGO Chief Commissioner on (+33) 6224 53553.
+If the Chief Commissioner is unavailable contact the HQ Safeguarding Team as above.

 The Safeguarding team aims to respond to all concerns/emails within 1-2 working days, and will always respond within 5 working days.
 The out of hours phone is for emergencies only.